Sedex introduction to labour management

-The people that help to create and provide a business’s products or services are known as a business’s workforce or “labour”.
 All businesses have an obligation to their workforce, to provide decent work with safe, fair and humane working conditions.
-Labour management helps companies to do this.
+Labour management systems help companies to do this.

 What is labour management?

-Labour management refers to companies’ practices and standards to comply with international principles, national laws and customer requirements regarding their labour.
+The people that help to create and provide a business’s products or services are known as a business’s workforce, or “labour”.
+Labour management refers to a company’s practices and standards to comply with international principles, national laws and customer requirements regarding their labour.

-This means a company must provide safe and fair working environments and maintain clear standards in areas such as hiring practices, general employment terms, and wages.
+These requirements typically expect a business to provide safe and fair workplaces, with ethical standards across areas such as hiring practices, employment terms and wages.

 Many labour standards are also legal requirements as part of national laws.
 For example, the Civil Rights Act in the USA forbids employment discrimination “based on race, color, religion, sex and national origin”.[i]
 These standards apply to all parts of a company’s workforce – its direct employees, temporary or seasonal employees, contractors, agency workers and homeworkers.